Last Quarter: Plot

 Miura initially identifies Eve as Sayaka Kamijo, but Hotaru states they look nothing alike.
 Sugisaki and Miura are then able to identify Eve as Mizuki, and the children learn that she is alive but in a coma, leading Hotaru to the conclusion that she will awaken if she is able to meet Adam again.
 They manage to identify Adam based on a song written by his band, Evil Eye, that Eve plays on the piano, only to learn that Adam had died in 1979, before Mizuki was born.
 At the same time, Eve begins recovering memories of another person.

 The children soon discover that Adam's girlfriend was Sayaka, who died at age 17 from illness, leading them to realize that Sayaka has possessed Eve.
 Miura concludes that the only way to have Sayaka leave Mizuki is to give her closure by revealing Adam's death.
-Once Mizuki tells Eve the truth, Eve vanishes and reappears at the street where Mizuki's accident took place, while Mizuki's body takes a turn for the worse.
+Once Hotaru tells Eve the truth, Eve vanishes and reappears at the street where Mizuki's accident took place, while Mizuki's body takes a turn for the worse.
 Hotaru chases down Eve and convinces her that she is loved by her family and friends, giving her resolve to live.
 Once Eve disappears for good, Mizuki wakes up from her coma after Adam leads her out of her dreams.

 At the end of the series, Mizuki returns to her normal life with no recollection of what had happened, and the children bury Sae's notebook inside the abandoned mansion.
 Through a monologue, Adam reveals himself to be a wandering spirit searching for Sayaka after his death, and he had managed to lure her during a moon cycle after she had possessed Mizuki; during their time together, he had also fallen in love with Mizuki.
 While she ultimately had been unable to follow him due to her willpower to live, Adam states that he will continue to watch over her.